harrisonlab/phytophthora_fragariae/OrthoFinder.md

 511
 ```

-# The Race 2 transcription factors and transcriptional regulators that were not found in orthogroups were identified
+## The Race 2 TF/TRs that were not found in orthogroups were identified

 ```bash
 for num in 1